 Best Craftsmanship Award 2015 - Brick Development Association

 This 2015 award is in addition to one for an earlier phase of Eton College development, the Bekyton Field Project, that won a similar award with the same team in 2014.
 This project is part of the largest new development at Eton College since it was founded.
 The buildings for which this award was received are the Jafar Gallery and Jafar Hall.
 These comprise student housing, a space for the permanent Egyptian Exhibition and an Oratory forum.
-The brickwork was undertaken by Lee Marley Brickwork with Bulmer Brick Cutting manufacturing the arch sections.
+The brickwork was undertaken by Lee Marley Brickwork with Brick Cutters manufacturing the arch sections.

 The craftsmanship was judged to be both hugely demanding and outstanding, and was cited to mirror anything achieved in previous generations.
 The team were told they had every reason to be extremely proud of their degree of craftsmanship.